 - Other Information

-to the Consolidated Financial Statements of InVision AG as of 31 December 2016 in accordance with IFRS and § 315a of the German Commercial Code
+to the Consolidated Financial Statements of InVision AG as of 31 December 2018 in accordance with IFRS and § 315e of the German Commercial Code

 1. General information about the Company

-InVision Aktiengesellschaft, Düsseldorf (hereinafter also referred to as “InVision AG” or the “Company”), together with its subsidiaries (hereinafter also referred to as the “InVision Group” or the “Group”), develops and markets products and services for optimising workforce management, increasing the productivity, improving the quality of work, and reducing costs, and is mainly active in Europe and the United States.
+InVision Aktiengesellschaft, Düsseldorf (hereinafter also referred to as “InVision AG” or the “Company”), together with its subsidiaries (hereinafter also referred to as the “InVision Group” or the “Group”), develops and markets products and services in the field of workforce management and education, and is mainly active in Europe and the United States.